YinSun2002/Food-Pantry-Household-Visit-Forecasting/README.md

 The predictors used in this experiment are listed as follows:

 1. Linear Regression
-2. LASSO
+2. LASSO (Regularization Parameter = 0.01)
-3. Neural Network Based Regression\
+3. Neural Network Based Regression (One Hidden Layer with 100 ReLU nodes)
 4. Gradient Boosting
 5. Decision Tree Regression
 6. Bayesian Ridge Regression